 Indeed, this is what Kardashian has done, and very successfully.
 So, for what is she famous?
 For making this bargain and getting such a good deal for herself.
 “Congratulations, Kim,” E.C. writes, “for being patriarchy’s perfect woman.”

-See also our post on how Tila Tequila’s patriarchal bargain ultimately backfired.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+See also our post on how Tila Tequila’s patriarchal bargain ultimately backfired.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.